 One of our aims as a cluster is to make explicit the principles that inform our work.
-To this end, we’ve drafted an initial statement of the goals and values that inspired the formation of the cluster.
-This is intended as a living document that we expect to revisit and revise as the cluster evolves.
-A pdf of this page is available here.
+In consultation with our Indigenous community parterns, we’ve drafted an initial statement of the goals and values of this work.
+This is intended as a living document that we expect to revisit and revise as the cluster evolves and applies the principles of UBC's Indigenous Strategic Plan and Indigenous Research Support Initiative.
+Our effort is to work toward the larger ambition of transforming our institutions' relationships to Indigneous people.

 The overarching motivation for this research cluster is to move beyond the acknowledgment of historical and ongoing injustice in the treatment of Indigenous peoples in Canada.
 We aim to work as a collective to cultivate equitable, respectful and transparent working partnerships between Indigenous and non-Indigenous communities; we see this as one way to advance the goals of overcoming persistent structural inequities and realizing actionable justice.